What is acute appendicitis?

 A: In some ways, the abdominal pain and nausea from appendicitis can feel similar to the discomfort caused by gas, constipation, indigestion or stomach flu.
 However, the pain caused by appendicitis is usually localized to the lower right side of the abdomen, far more severe and tends to increase in intensity.

-Pressing the abdomen will increase the pain from acute appendicitis, as will passing gas or belching.
+Pressing on the abdominal area will increase the pain from acute appendicitis, as will passing gas or belching.
 Acute appendicitis also usually occurs with a high fever.

-As acute appendicitis can progress from the first symptoms to rupture in 24-72 hours, it is important to visit a hospital quickly if symptoms occur.
-These symptoms may include fever or digestive upset, combined with abdominal pain on the right side of the abdomen that becomes more intense instead of abating.
-Sometimes the symptoms of appendicitis do not follow a predictable pattern, though, so a person experiencing unusual abdominal pain that lasts for longer than four hours should contact a doctor.
+As acute appendicitis can progress from the first signs to rupture in 24-72 hours, it is important to visit a hospital as soon as acute appendicitis is suspected.
+Signs may include fever or digestive upset, combined with abdominal pain on the right side of the abdomen that becomes more intense instead of abating.
+Sometimes the symptoms of appendicitis do not follow a predictable pattern, though, so a person experiencing unusual abdominal pain that lasts for longer than four hours should seek a diagnosis from a doctor urgently, especially if any other symptoms are also present.

 Q: Is there always a fever with appendicitis?